macieksieron/projects/README.md

 ## flutter, dart
 1) landlord manager - mobile app for creating (from google maps) and managing you plot by drawing objects etc. (contains also database)

+## tsp (engineering thesis)
+analysis and comparison of algorithms solving travelling salesman problem (in polish), codes in julia and python